masteroy/Winterfell/keyboard shortcuts.md

 # Keyboard Shortcuts
-a note of shortcuts I use most.
+A note of shortcuts I use most.

 ## System
 |Action                         |Key                       |Action                         |Key                       |